 - Andrew McCutchen, OF: Even though McCutchen has only done it once, he is a constant 30-homer threat.

 - Josh Willingham, OF: In 2012, a healthy Willingham hit 21 of his 35 homers in the not-so-hitter-friendly Target Field.

 - Alex Rios, OF: Rios’ career high for homers is 25, set two years ago, but in this year’s Rangers lineup, he should top that.

 Now it’s your turn.
 Let us know in the comments below how you think Josh did in drafting his teams.

 RotoRob’s Fantasy Baseball Weekly Podcast

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
-EST for RotoRob’s Fantasy Baseball Weekly Podcast on Blogtalkradio.
-Tim McLeod and I will entertain and edify you for a half hour or more each week.
-We’re off next week because of the NBA Playoffs, but will return on May 2.
+EST for RotoRob’s Fantasy Baseball Weekly Podcast on Blogtalkradio as we entertain and edify you for an hour or more each week.
+We’re off this week because of March Madness, but will return April 3, when RotoRob is joined by Josh Johnson.
 Tune in here.